ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The etcd connector is replaced by the Redis connector in the code.
+You have replaced the etcd connector with the Redis connector.
 The orchestrator now connects to a Redis server.

-To add support for a new KV data store:
+To add support for a new KV data store in your code:

 * Write a plugin that can establish a connection to the new data store.
 * Wire it up with the kvdbsync plugin.